shashwot2/DataScience-Project/README.md

 This object contains additional search-related information:

     textSnippet: A snippet of text from the book, helpful for previews or search indexing.

+For more details regarding the data please visit: https://developers.google.com/books/docs/overview